I-TECH-UW/OpenELIS-Global-2/docs/install.md

-## Bare Metal Server Installation for OpenELIS Global 2.0 on Ubuntu 16.04 LTS
+## Bare Metal Server Installation for OpenELIS Global 2.0 on Ubuntu 20.04 LTS

-### Setup Ubuntu (16.04 LTS Server)
+### Setup Ubuntu 20.04.2.0 LTS (Focal Fossa)

 1. Boot Ubuntu from a CD.
-[Note: Use Ubuntu Server 16.04 LTS, do NOT use desktop] [Download](http://releases.ubuntu.com/16.04/).
+[Note: Use Ubuntu Server 20.04.2.0 LTS, do NOT use desktop] [Download](https://releases.ubuntu.com/20.04/ubuntu-20.04.2-live-server-amd64.iso).
-2. Select to download the updates in the background while installing.
-3. Select: Erase disk and install Ubuntu
-4. Select the appropriate time zone
-5. Chose UI language
+1. Chose UI language and keyboard layout
+1. Set the network configuration
+1. Use the default mirror
+1. Set up the hard disk
-6. Name the system: oeserver
+1. Name the system: openelis
-7. user itech
+1. user openelis
-8. set password and record it
+1. set password and record it
     * I suggest adding the ssh key for each support user to enable passwordless connection.
-9. Require a password on login
-11. Select OpenSSH server during install *if running server version, if running desktop you will need to install it after*
+1. Select Install OpenSSH server
     * this will allow you to ssh into this computer allowing copy/paste for Windows users through Putty, or connections via terminal on Mac and from the shell in LINUX
+1. Skip the optional server snaps

-13. Finalize the ubuntu install
+1. Finalize the ubuntu install

-14. Reboot
+1. Reboot

 **NOTE: I like to connect via ssh if I’m going to be using a lot of resources from my own computer here.
 This allows me to easily copy and paste commands below.
 For windows, the best utility I’ve found is Mobaxterm, as it incoperates a SCP client as well** [available for free download online](https://mobaxterm.mobatek.net/).
 .